What is Hydroponics?

-Now that you know the different kinds of DIY hydroponic systems, let’s go over the materials needed to make your own.
+Now that you know the different kinds of DIY hydroponic systems, let’s go over the materials needed in building a hydroponic system.

 A Water Culture is a hydroponic system that uses water, a bucket, a mesh pot, and a pump to create a simple, yet effective way to grow your hydroponic plants.
 These systems are incredibly easy to build, yet are still great for growing plants indoors.

 What You’ll Need

 An External Pump to keep water moving through the system and watering your plants

 Tubing for water transfer and drainage.
 Multi-Flow systems need PVC piping while Water Cultures require an air tube.
 Any type of tubing will work with Ebb/Flow systems.

 A Waterproof Bin for use as a reservoir for water that is in use but not actually on the plants.
 For multi-flow systems, the reservoir should be vertical to control flooding.